-27. Cases Exceeding £95,000
+Cases Exceeding £95,000

-The SPFM outlines where an organisation considers that there are compelling reasons that the exit payment cap of £95,000 cannot be applied, a full business case must be submitted outlining the reasons for this.
+27. The SPFM outlines where an organisation considers that there are compelling reasons that the exit payment cap of £95,000 cannot be applied, a full business case must be submitted outlining the reasons for this.
 Ministerial views must be obtained if this situation arises.
-For the 2020-2021 reporting year, two cases exceeded this cap with a total sum of £150,750 and £121,322 respectively.
-Ministerial approval was granted for these cases.
+For the 2022-2023 reporting year, one case exceeded this cap with a total sum of £110,000.
+Ministerial views were sought in this case.